stevehanson/shanson-co/source/about.html.markdown

 [Fishery](https://github.com/thoughtbot/fishery) and
 [Belt](https://github.com/thoughtbot/belt).

 I'm a generalist, with some deep specializations.
-I'm happiest when I can work across a stack, implementing mission-critical features from end-to-end.
-Over the course of my 13+ year career, I've worked in many different technologies, with most of the past 7+ years focused on React, React Native, Ruby on Rails, and Node.
+I'm happiest in positions where I can have a large impact.
+I enjoy working across the stack and across teams, implementing mission-critical features from end-to-end.
+Over the course of my 13 year career, I've worked in many different technologies, with recent years focused on React, React Native, Ruby on Rails, and Node.

 You can get to know me a little bit here: